-The Center for Digital Theology is developing and implementing a web-based application provisionally entitled Tradamus.
+The Center for Digital Humanities is developing and implementing a web-based application provisionally entitled Tradamus.
 This application will assist scholars in the creation and publication of scholarly digital editions.
-It would build upon the CDT‘s successful transcription tool, T-PEN.
-Moreover, this new application would be interoperable: it would allow users to draw data from existing tools and resources and also expose their own scholarly editions to (future) interoperable applications.To learn more Click Here
+It builds upon the CDT‘s successful transcription tool, T-PEN.
+Moreover, this new application is interoperable: it allows users to draw data from existing tools and resources and also expose their own scholarly editions to (future) interoperable applications.To learn more Click Here

 T-PEN has reached development completion and with hundreds of current users and more joining every day this open source application is going form strength to strength.
 T-PEN is the transcription environment for Parker Library on the Web, the Carolingian Canon Law project, and the Walters Art Museum and was made possible by generous funding from the NEH and the Mellon Foundation.
 There are more than 50 international image libraries already available with more to come.
 If you have a library you want to add or use T-PEN for please contact us at firstname.lastname@example.org.